manabapp/TcpShark/README.md

 TCP analysis information is displayed.
 In detail, see "**OUTPUT FORMAT**".

+- `-x <length>`
+TCP segment data up to the specified bytes is output by hexadecimal
+dump.
+If length is 0, all data is displayed.
+NOTE: this data is TCP payload data, so it does not include TCP, IP,
+and Ethernet headers.

 - `-f <field>`
 Specified field is displayed.
 In list mode, statistics information is displayed in each direction.